Sanizzang/Algorithm/BinarySearch/SumOfFourIntegersToZero_7453/Description_Steven.md

->  First of all, make two combinations that have sum of all elements of each two arrays like A, B and C, D. then, the size of each combinations should be N\*N. After sorting for these new arrays, the result would be the sum of -combinations1(i) 0 <= i < N * N in the combination2 by using binary search. the main point is that mulitple cases of -combinations1(i) in the combinations2 would be multiple. so the position at bigger than the target - the position equals the target at first time.
+>  First of all, make two combinations that have sum of all elements of each two arrays like A, B and C, D. then, the size of each combinations should be N\*N. After sorting for these new arrays, the result would be the sum of -combinations1(i) 0 <= i < N * N in the combination2 by using binary search. the main point is that mulitple cases of -combinations1(i) in the combinations2 would be multiple. so the number of this case is (position at the target + 1) - the position of target at the leftmost !!

 > <br />
 > <br />
 > ### 4.
 Validate a plan
->
+>  It gonna take O(n^2 log n^2) because i acutally make the combinations of each two arrays taking O(n^2) and binary search would take O(log N^2) so it should be O(n^2 log n^2) enough to pass the problem :D
 > <br />
 > <br />
 > ### 5.
 Implement